sebchi-crtl/finder_bookstore/README.md

 Swagger Documentation:

-Swagger documentation is available at http://localhost:8080/swagger-ui.html.
+Swagger documentation ui is available at http://localhost:8050/swagger-ui/index.html Swagger api documentation is available at http://localhost:8050/api-docs Design Explanation
-Design Explanation
 The application follows a three-layer architecture: